gregsadetsky/awesome-companies/README.md

 ## what is this

-a completely subjective, incomplete, maybe even totally incorrect (I mean probably not totally...), list of companies that seem awesome. to me.
+a completely subjective, incomplete, maybe even totally incorrect (I mean probably not totally...), list of companies that it would be awesome to work at.

 ## ok can you show me the list then